VaibhavLakshmiS/VaibhavLakshmiS/README.md

  I'm a third-year Computer Science student at UofT.

-🚀 **Current Role:** Intern at SOTI RIL, focusing on software development and automation testing, gaining valuable industry experience.

-🔍 **Exploring Tech:** Engaged in a fintech side project, applying my skills to innovative solutions in finance and technology.
-Passionate about diverse aspects of tech, from software development to data analysis.

 🛠️ **Technical Skills:** Proficient in Python, C, Java, MySQL, JavaScript, CSS, HTML.
 Tools: VSCode, IntelliJ IDEA, GIMP, Android Studio.

 💡 **Career Vision:** Keen on exploring various roles within the tech sector, aiming to contribute creatively and effectively in different technology realms.